motioneye-project/motioneyeos/board/orangepi/orangepipc/readme.txt

 This default configuration will allow you to start experimenting with the buildroot environment for the OrangePi PC.
-With the current configuration it will bring-up the board, and allow access trough the serial console.
+With the current configuration it will bring-up the board, and allow access through the serial console.

 Unfortunately this boards processor is not yet supported by the mainline kernel, and therefore this default configuration is using a